 Many restaurants, museums, and federal buildings are closed on Sundays and Mondays.
 Keep that in mind as you plan your agenda.

 American English is the official language, but with a distinct New Orleans twist.
 French and Creole have had their influence here, as demonstrated by words such as lagniappe, which occurs when a merchant gives you a little something more than what you have purchased (like an extra oyster with your dozen).

-New Orleans kills the food game: fresh seafood at Felix's, alligator at Cochon, muffaletta sandwiches at Central Grocery, and Creole dishes like red beans and rice, jambalaya, gumbo, and étouffée.
+New Orleans kills the food game: fresh seafood at Felix's, alligator at Cochon, po'boys at Verti Marte (1201 Royal) and Mahoney's, and Creole dishes like red beans and rice, jambalaya, gumbo, and étouffée.
 The city is known for po' boys — sub sandwiches filled with roast beef, fried seafood, or sometimes chicken or ham — and has an annual Oak Street Po-Boy Festival.
 When you've tired of indigenous Creole flavors, hit up Café du Monde, which is world-famous for their beignets — square slabs of dough fried and covered in powdered sugar.
 Sure, it's a tourist trap, but it's good, messy fun.
 The frozen cafe au lait is seriously underrated.

 Don't be seduced by Mardi Gras beads — New Orleans is full of niche curiosities to take home.
 We love Faulkner House Books for rare first editions of Southern literature and Avery Fine Perfumery for spritzing hard-to-find fragrances and colognes onto feathers.
 Candy (including New Orleans' finest pralines) is found at Sucre, while furniture and antiques abound at Perch.

 Most places accept credit cards.
 Bring small change for tipping street performers, fortune tellers, oyster shuckers, and the like.